pgilad/neobundle-packages/README.md

 *(I have 76 packages and that number is growing)*

+## Immediate Goals

+- Get bundle path from NeoBundle
+- Add more packages to test performance

 ## Usages

 #### Loading a package from a known json package: